ddnexus/pagy/docs/how-to.md

 #<Tmdb::Result page=1, total_pages=23, total_results=446, results=[#<Tmdb::Movie ..>,#<Tmdb::Movie...>,...]...>
 ```

-As you can see it contains the pagination metadata that you can use to setup the pagination with pagy:
+As you can see, it contains the pagination metadata that you can use to setup the pagination with pagy:

 ```ruby controller
 # get the paginated collection